 We here investigate whether spaceborne infrared imagery can be used to detect an upcoming re-opening of a polynya.
-In particular, we want to know whether these data can be used for pure binary detection of whether a polynya is upcoming (section 3), and also for determination of the process responsible (section 4).
+In particular, we want to know whether these data can be used for pure binary detection of whether there is an upcoming polynya (Sect.
+3) and also for determination of the process responsible (Sect.
+4).
 We base our study on the AVHRR Polar Pathfinder (APP), provided by the National Oceanographic and Atmospheric Administration (Key et al., 2019).
-After detailing our processing in section 2, in particular the cloud masking, we start by verifying how many polynya events have occurred since records began

-65 (section 3.1) and their respective starting dates, using the Comiso "Bootstrap Sea Ice Concentrations from Nimbus-7 SMMR and DMSP SSM/I-SSMIS, Version 3.1" provided by the National Snow and Ice Data Center (Comiso, 2017).
-We determine criteria on the infrared brightness bands that successfully detect all these events two weeks ahead of the re-opening while returning no false positive (section 3.2).
-Finally, we evaluate whether the infrared time series can provide satisfactory proxies for lead opening or for upwelling, using in-situ and reanalysis data as reference (section 4).
+After detailing our processing in Sect.
+2, in particular the cloud masking, we start by verifying how many polynya events have occurred since records began (Sect.
+3.1), and their respective starting dates, using the Comiso Bootstrap Sea Ice Concentrations from Nimbus-7 Scanning Multichannel Microwave Radiometer (SMMR) and Defense Meteorological Satellite Program (DMSP) Special Sensor Microwave/Imager -Special Sensor Microwave Imager/Sounder (SSM/I-SSMIS), version 3.1 provided by the National Snow and Ice Data Center (Comiso, 2017).
+We determine criteria on the infrared brightness bands that successfully detect all these events 2 weeks ahead of the re-opening while returning no false positives (Sect.
+3.2).
+Finally, we evaluate whether the infrared time series can provide satisfactory proxies for lead opening or for upwelling, using in situ and reanalysis data as reference (Sect.
+4).

-70 2 Data and Methods
+2 Data and methods